Who can fill Dykes void for Scotland?

 Lyndon Dykes had only just touched down at his next destination, Queens Park Rangers, when his Scotland career took off and, since that August 2020 call-up, the Australia-born 26-year-old has gone on to find the back of the net six times in 20 international appearances.

-Not a massive haul by the Lewandowski/Ronaldo standards, but considering he has just become the first Scot to score in four consecutive internationals since Colin Stein in 1969, his absence through suspension for the crucial 12 November World Cup qualifier in Moldova has led to much speculation about who can possibly fill that imposing 6ft 2in gap.
+Not a massive haul by the standards of Lewandowski or Ronaldo, but considering he has just become the first Scot to score in four consecutive internationals since Colin Stein in 1969, his absence through suspension for the crucial 12 November World Cup qualifier in Moldova has led to much speculation about who can possibly fill that imposing 6ft 2in gap.

 - Smith funeral and memorial dates revealed